 So, he got them all in the amphitheater and immediately surrounded them with his soldiers.
 And he informed them all that if they didn't go back to Jerusalem and stop with the request that he would kill them all on the spot.
-The history tells us that the Jews were massive in number.
+History tells us that the Jews were massive in number.
 Much to Pilate's amazement, they all just bared their necks and said, "Go ahead, kill us all."
 He was stuck.
-Wiping out all the rulers of Israel wouldn't set real well with Rome, especially emperor Tiberius.
+Wiping out all the rulers of Israel wouldn't sit real well with Rome, especially emperor Tiberius.
 He gave in and removed the image.
-And he started out his rule in Israel as a beaten man.
+And he started out his reign in Israel as a beaten man.
 The Jews had him under their thumb from the very beginning.

-Now to make things worse, Jerusalem at one occasion during the first years of his rule they needed more water and the water supply was inadequate.
-Pilate determined to build a new aqueduct but he didn't have any money so he robbed the temple treasury which didn't go over real well with the Jews obviously.
-Now the Jews were marching through the streets and demonstrating and so Pilate infiltrated the people with plain-clothed Roman soldiers.
+Now to make things worse, in Jerusalem, at one occasion, during the first years of his rule, they needed more water, but the water supply was inadequate.
+Pilate determined to build a new aqueduct, however he didn't have any money.
+So he robbed the temple treasury which didn't go over real well with the Jews obviously.
+Now the Jews were marching through the streets and demonstrating and so Pilate had his plain-clothed Roman soldiers to infiltrate the people.
 At a given signal, they clubbed or stabbed the Jews to death to break up the riot.
-The emperor didn't like that at all.
+The Roman emperor found out and didn't like that at all.

 Later Pilate eventually made a temporary dwelling place in Herod's palace in Jerusalem.
-And in Herod's palace he hung shields on the walls with the picture of emperor Tiberius on them and the Jews began to complain about that again because they said that it was bringing false gods into their country.
+And in Herod's palace, he hung shields on the walls with the picture of emperor Tiberius on them and the Jews began to complain about that again because they said that it was bringing false gods into their country.
 They asked him to remove them and he refused.
 Pilate didn't learn from the previous incident.

-Now, Rome had built into the system, Pax Romana all over their territories, the right of any subject people to appeal their case to the emperor directly.
-Since Pilate wouldn't go along with them, they sent word to the emperor that Pilate wouldn't do it.
+Now, Rome had built into the system, "Pax Romana" all over their territories, the right of any subject people to appeal their case to the emperor directly.
+Since Pilate wouldn't go along with them, the Jews sent word to the emperor that Pilate wouldn't do it.
 And so the emperor Tiberius sent back word that Pilate was to take all of his shields down and comply with the Jews' request.
 And again, Pilate was a beaten man by the Jewish religious rulers.